hakkane84/Decentralizer-CLI/README.md

 * 2 - Open a command line interface of your OS on the folder where you downloaded the binary.
 * *On Linux, you'll need to make the binary executable with `sudo chmod +x decentralizer`*

-Decentralizer commands:
+### General commands:
 * `./decentralizer help`: Shows the list of all possible commands with explanations
 * `./decentralizer scan`: Downloads databases from SiaStats and alanyzes hosts and contracts.
 After the analysis, a numbered list of the detected hosts belonging to farms will be shown.
-Dangerous hosts will be identified with a `[*]` and an alert message.
+Dangerous hosts will be identified with an alert message.

 * `./decentralizer show farms`: Shows again the list of farms
 * `./decentralizer show contracts`: Shows the full list of contracts, belonging or not to farms.
 The Contract-ID number allows to individually cancel them
 * `./decentralizer remove auto`: Allows the app to automatically cancel contracts with centralized hosts.
 Only the contract with the host holding more of your data of each farm will be kept.